Tea & Coast, St Ives

 Playful, cheeky and all ethically produced, Tea & Coast’s clothing and bags reflect the feel good sense of Cornish humour, life, culture and heritage.
 Buy online and from their St Ives shop.

-School friends and founders Rachael and Inga set up Tea & Coast in their home town of St Ives, celebrating their evident joy of living by the Cornish coast, born out of artistic banter during the 2020 Covid lockdowns, with a cheeky ‘Jam First’ print.
+School friends and founders Rachael and Inga set up Tea & Coast in Inga’s home town of St Ives (Rachael hails from Hayle, just across the river) celebrating their evident joy of living by the Cornish coast, born out of artistic banter during the 2020 Covid lockdowns, with a cheeky ‘Jam First’ print.

 So Tea & Coast was born, reflecting their collective love of indulging in the odd cream tea and pasty, with more than a nod to the unique Cornish sense of humour.
 The feel good range of clothing and bags includes hoodies, t-shirts and totes, as well as ceramics, all printed with bold designs to make the buyer and wearer smile.
 Designs originate from lino-cut prints which Rachael sketches, carves and hand prints.
 Inga then digitises the prints for use on clothing, or as decorations for the ceramics that she produces for the shop.